Jhonyel/Pipe-Fantasy/README.md

 - Lose condition by letting the goo exit the pipes.
 - User-friendly interface with clear instructions and feedback.

-## Access to Code
-Please note that the code for this project is private due to class policies.
-If you want access to the code, feel free to reach out, and it can be provided upon request.

 ## Getting Started

 1. Clone the repository to your local machine.